-- Contacts – Set your statements to run on either a Specific Contact or Contact Group.
+- Contacts – Set your statements to run on either All Contacts or Contact Group.

 - Send Method – Select from either:

-- Email Contact (to have a statement emailed directly to the contact), or
+- Email Contact – have a statement emailed directly to the contact, or

-- Email Bulk Statement (which creates a PDF file with all statements in it for easy printing, and sends it to the nominated email address).
+- Email Bulk Statement – creates a PDF file with all statements in it for easy printing to one of your email addresses.